Next Article: Topic coming soon. – Expected Date: Anytime soon.

 Across the world, we admire great leaders not just for their power, but for the dignity they uphold and the values they represent.

-As far as I know (I may be wrong–probably not), India will host a 'Delhi Peace Dialogue' only when all the conflicting parties agree to sit at the same tea table (as discussed earlier), with affirmation from affected and avoiding parties.
-We are also actively preparing for upcoming multilateral forums and initiatives to foster dialogue and reconciliation among nations.
+As far as I know (I may be wrong—probably not), India will host a Delhi Peace Dialogue only when all conflicting parties agree to sit at the same table (as discussed earlier), with the consent of all affected and concerned parties.
+In the current uncontrolled scenario, outdated frameworks and rules that are no longer relevant must be redefined to prevent parties from being locked into, dragged into, or adversely affected by a years-long war.

-If the Delhi Peace Dialogue takes place, all parties to the conflict will have to agree to a ceasefire and maintain the status quo throughout the months-long peace dialogue until the 'Delhi Peace Accord' is signed.
-Any violations of the rules will not be tolerated.
-Strict rules will be imposed during the process to maintain peace and stability.
+If the Delhi Peace Dialogue takes place, all parties to the conflict will have to agree to a ceasefire and maintain the status quo throughout the months-long dialogue until a Delhi Peace Accord is signed.
+Strict rules will be enforced during the process to maintain peace and stability.
+Any violations of these rules will not be tolerated.

 Is this possible?
 Or is it just a 3 AM dream?
+I believe not all 3 AM dreams are illusions; some are whispers of what the heart truly wants.

 Is it possible to act with humility and set aside any sense of superiority or supremacy while working with India?
 The world needs to acknowledge this.
 Extreme ideal, isn't it?
 What can I say better than this?

 And one thing: without deterrence, no one is safe.
 There are no safe places at all.
-Money can buy deterrence, not safety.
+Money can buy deterrence, but not safety.

 The truth is often bitter.
 It is not meant to hurt anyone's sentiments.